kestra-io/docs/content/docs/15.how-to-guides/syncflows.md

 https://{your_hostname}/api/v1/executions/webhook/system/sync_flows_from_git/abcdefg
 ```

 This will require your host name to be publicly accessible.
-If you want to test this without having to deploy, you can use a tool like [ngrok](https://ngrok.com/) to tunnel Kestra so GitHub can see it.
+If you want to test this without having to deploy Kestra first, you can use a tool like [ngrok](https://ngrok.com/) to tunnel Kestra so GitHub can see it.
 As we're putting the secret in the URL, we can leave the Secret field blank.

 Once we've done this, we can press save and test it by committing something to our Git repository.

 ![webhook2.png](/docs/how-to-guides/syncflows/webhook2.png)

 We can see that the most recent execution was triggered by our Webhook.
-This is a great way to automate this task so Kestra is always up to date.
+This is a great way to automate this task so Kestra is always up to date with your Git repository.